boldbi/boldbi-kubernetes/helm/README.md

        autoscaling
       </td>
       <td>
        By default autoscaling is enabled in Bold BI.
-Please refer to [this](docs/configuration.md#auto-scaling) section to configure autoscaling in Bold BI.
+Please refer to <a href='docs/configuration.md#auto-scaling'>this</a> section to configure autoscaling in Bold BI.
       </td>
     </tr>
     <tr>